FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Central Server Design

-We now discuss how to assign modules to maximize the utilization of the resources of each client.
+\paragraph{Resource-constrained Module Assignment.} We now discuss how to assign modules to maximize the utilization of the resources of each client.
 When determining the module assignment for a client $k$, we choose the largest $M_k^{(t)}$ that satisfies both of the following two constraints: \begin{asparadesc} \item[(1)] The total memory requirement of the assigned modules should not exceed the available memory $R_k^{(t)}$:

-\item[(2)] The time for training the assigned modules by client $k$ should not exceed the time for training the single module $m$ by the slowest client:
+\item[(2)] Training the assigned modules on client $k$ should not take longer than training a single module $m$ on the slowest client:

 \end{asparadesc} $\text{MemReq}()$ returns the memory requirement of the given model, and $\text{FLOPs}()$ returns the FLOPs for training the model. $P_k^{(t)}$ is the available performance of client $k$ at round $t$ and $P_{\text{min}}^{(t)}$ is the lowest available performance among clients who participate in the training of round $t$.
-As shown in \cref{fig:assignment}, we increase the number of modules that are assigned to a ``prophet'' client when both the memory constraint in \cref{eq:mem_cons} and the FLOPs constraint in \cref{eq:flop_cons} can be satisfied.
-The memory constraint avoids the data access latency incurred by memory swapping for training the assigned modules with insufficient memory.
-And the FLOPs constraint minimizes the synchronization time in each round by setting a hard limit on the training time of the assigned modules, which should be no more than the time of training only one module $m$ on the slowest client.
+As shown in \cref{fig:assignment}, we increase the number of modules that are assigned to a ``prophet'' client when both the memory constraint (\cref{eq:mem_cons}) and the FLOPs constraint (\cref{eq:flop_cons}) can be satisfied.
+The memory constraint avoids the data access latency incurred by memory swapping, while the FLOPs constraint minimizes the synchronization time of each communication round in FL by setting a hard limit on the training time of the assigned modules, which should be no more than the time of training only one module $m$ on the slowest client.